ClownSovereign/OSINT-SCAN-Otomatik-Dijital-Varl-k-ve-Tehdit-Haritalama-Sistemi/README.md

 *   **$S$ (Data Leaks):** Number of unique data breaches ($n$) identified.
 Each leak adds 30 points, capped at a maximum of 90.
 *   **$P$ (Critical Ports):** Number of open critical ports ($n$) detected (e.g., SSH, RDP, FTP).
 Each adds 20 points, capped at 60.
 *   **$L$ (Linked Accounts):** Verified connections between different social/professional digital profiles ($n$).
 Each adds 8 points, capped at 40.
-*   **$D$ (Google Dorks):** Sensitive files or indexed directories found via advanced Dorking techniques ($n$).
+*   **$D$ (DNS Risks):** Critical DNS configuration errors ($n$) such as missing SPF/DMARC records, Zone Transfer (AXFR) vulnerabilities, or orphaned subdomains.
 Each adds 5 points, capped at 20.

 **Why this scoring model?**
 The implementation of "saturation caps" (max limits) prevents a single vulnerability type from disproportionately inflating the threat level.
-This ensures a more holistic and scientific approach to digital risk analysis, which is a core requirement for the **TÜBİTAK** research methodology.
+By replacing general search queries with structured **DNS Security Analysis**, the model focuses on technical infrastructure misconfigurations, providing a more objective and scientific risk assessment—a key requirement for the **TÜBİTAK** research methodology.

 ## 🛠️ Methodology